sunshinejr/SwiftyUserDefaults/MigrationGuides/migration_3_to_4.md

 ### NSCoding, RawRepresentable and Custom Types

 If you used custom types with SwiftyUserDefaults, fear no more: you still can use them!
-Now, you don't need your own `subcript` so remove it and add `DefaultsSerializable` protocol to your type!
+Now, you don't need your own `subscript` so remove it and add `DefaultsSerializable` protocol to your type!

 Example.
 Let's say you had a class `Froggy` that conformed to the `NSCoding` protocol and you had your own subscript: